BrettBukowski/brettbukowski.com/views/resume.md

 #### [Colorant](http://colorantapp.com)

-Niche iPhone app to inspect colors in photos with a color picker.
+Niche iPhone app to inspect colors in photos with a color picker and view generated color palettes.

 → Built with pure Objective-C and UIKit APIs.